-Cooper is a security researcher and programmer at EFF.
-He has worked on projects such as Privacy Badger, Canary Watch, Ethersheet, and analysis of state sponsored malware.
-He has also performed security trainings for activists, non profit workers and ordinary folks around the world.
+Cooper is a security researcher and Senior Staff Technologist with the EFF Threat Lab.
+He has worked on projects such as Privacy Badger, Canary Watch, and analysis of state sponsored malware campaigns such as Dark Caracal.
+He has also performed security trainings for activists, non profit workers and ordinary folks, and given talks about security research at security conferences around the world.
 He previously worked building websites for non-profits, such as Greenpeace, Adbusters, and the Chelsea Manning Support Network.
-He also was a co-founder of the Hackbloc hacktivist collective.
-In his spare time he enjoys playing music and participating in street protests.
+Cooper was also an editor and contributor to the hacktivist journal, "Hack this Zine."
+He has spoken at multiple black hat conferences about security issues ranging from IMSI Catchers to Malware attacks against journalists.
+In his spare time he enjoys playing music and playing with his kids.

+From 2010-2018, Reitman served as the Activism Director for EFF.
 Prior to joining EFF, Reitman served as Director of Communications for the Privacy Rights Clearinghouse, a nonprofit advocacy and education organization promoting consumer privacy.
 She earned her BA from Bard College in Multidisciplinary Studies: Creative Writing, Russian & Gender Studies.

-Katitza Rodriguez is EFF's international rights director.
-She concentrates on comparative policy of international privacy issues, with special emphasis on law enforcement, government surveillance, and cross border data flows.
-Her work in EFF's International Program also focuses on cybersecurity at the intersection of human rights.
-Katitza also manages EFF's growing Latin American programs.
-She is an advisor to the UN Internet Governance Forum (2009-2010), and a member of the Advisory Board of Privacy International.
-Before joining EFF, Katitza was director of the international privacy program at the Electronic Privacy Information Center in Washington D.C., where amongst other things, she worked on The Privacy and Human Rights Report, an international survey of privacy law and developments.
+Before joining EFF, Katitza was director of the international privacy program at the Electronic Privacy Information Center in Washington D.C., where amongst other things, she worked on The Privacy and Human Rights Report, an international survey of privacy laws and developments in more than 6o countries.
 Katitza is well known to many in global civil society and in international policy venues for her work at the U.N.
 Internet Governance Forum and her pivotal role in the creation and ongoing success of the Civil Society Information Society Advisory Council at the Organisation for Economic Co-operation and Development, for which she served as the civil society liaison while at EPIC from 2008 to March 2010.
-Katitza holds a Bachelor of Law degree from the University of Lima, Peru.
+Katitza holds a Bachelor in Law degree from the University of Lima, Peru.
 Katitza's twitter handle is @txitua.

 Cristina credits her lifelong love of writing to growing up in the drizzly Pacific Northwest.
 Prior to joining the full-time fight for Internet freedom, Cristina lived and worked in Los Angeles, where she spent several years in the entertainment industry.
 Earning a critical studies degree from the USC School of Cinematic Arts meant spending a lot of time staring at walls in the dark, which she still does occasionally.
 If the Internet had a zip code, Cristina would live there, in a house next to Lil Bub's.